HeroicFelon/dbproj/Project Requirements Document.markdown

 ## 5. Non-Functional Requirements

 ### 5.1 Performance
-- Utilize multi-threading or parallel processing to handle large volumes of articles efficiently.
+- Utilize asynchronous crawling with crawl4ai to efficiently handle large volumes of articles.
+- Leverage multi-threading or parallel processing for additional tasks.
 - Leverage GPU acceleration (via your Nvidia RTX 5080) for machine learning and NLP tasks where applicable.
 - Ensure fast database queries and processing, even with a growing number of articles.